trafficstars/metrics/README.md

 So for a very high-loaded application I'd recommend to use `FastTags`, while for the rest cases you may just use syntax-sugared `Tags`.

+The case without tags at all is the case `BenchmarkRegistry` (the fastest case).

 Garbage collection
 ==================